Tennessee / Sumner County

 DMV Information

-Residents can access driver services through the Tennessee Department of Safety and Homeland Security, with comprehensive online resources and a regional office in Knoxville.
-The DMV provides essential licensing, registration, and vehicle services for Gallatin locals.
+Residents of Gallatin handle vehicle services through the Tennessee Department of Safety and Homeland Security, conveniently located in Knoxville.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Tennessee